Hariom Pipe Industries to list on exchanges tomorrow. What GMP signals?

 Hariom Pipe Industries to list on exchanges tomorrow.
 What GMP signals?1 min read .
-Updated: 12 Apr 2022, 07:07 PM IST
+12 Apr 2022

 - Hariom Pipe Industries IPO: In the grey market, Hariom Pipe shares are commanding a premium of ₹15.